j0holo/testing-boundaries/README.md

 # Example of testing boundaries in an application

 This is an example where you could focus your tests on boundaries in your application.
 A boundary is contract or interface between two components.
+I go more in depth on the subject in my blog: https://blog.joholo.com/bdd-and-boundaries-part-2/.

 The components in this application are: